badlydrawnrob/anki/source/themes/README.md

 ### Changing the default theme

-I'm using `Stylus` to generate the `main.css` file from `src/assets/stylus/main.stylus` — refer to code and comments there.
-The colour scheme is set with variables in `src/assets/stylus/theme/code.stylus` and `src/assets/stylus/theme/pre.stylus`, it's best to create your own variables file to avoid losing changes when updating the theme:
+I'm using `Stylus` to generate the `main.css` file from `source/stylus/main.styl`.
+To create your own theme, override the css in `source/themes/components/vendor/*`.

+The colour scheme is set with variables in `source/stylus/modules/variables/colors.styl` and the base themese set in `source/stylus/partials/dark.styl` and `source/stylus/partials/light.styl`.
+It's best to create your own variables file to avoid losing changes when updating the theme:

 1. Make sure you have the [required dependencies](../../README.md/#requirements) installed.
-2. Copy `@theme-dark-` and `@theme-light-` variables into `my-variables.stylus`.
+2. Copy the `config-colors-demo.styl` file in `themes/components/vendor` and rename to `config-colors.styl`
-3. Add `variables-custom.stylus` as the last @include in `main.stylus`.
+3. Reset any colours required
-4. Recompile the `main.css` file using [Codekit](https://incident57.com/codekit/) (or [Gulp](http://gulpjs.com)).
+4. Recompile the `build/themes/assets/css/main.css` file using [Codekit](https://incident57.com/codekit/) (or [Gulp](http://gulpjs.com)).